EbyChacko/project2_game/README.md

 # Testing
-## Responsiveness & Functionality testing
+## Responsiveness and Functionality testing
  I used Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

 The Chrome Developer Tools are great for debugging any website.